iwootten/jekyll-syntax/README.md

 I've created this repo so we don't have to remember this.

-You can see a demo of each stylesheet (here)[http://pygments.org/demo/357593/].
+You can see a demo of each stylesheet here: http://pygments.org/demo/357593/.